Zahra Hazari

 Zahra Sana Hazari is a physics education researcher, and a professor in the Department of Teaching and Learning and the STEM Transformation Institute at the Florida International University.

 Early life and education

-Hazari was raised in Delray Beach, Florida where she attended Atlantic Community High School.
+Hazari was raised in Delray Beach, Florida where she attended Atlantic Community High School where her love for physics began.
+She excelled so much so that her teacher would have her tutor other students in the subject.
 Following high school, she attended Florida Atlantic University and was awarded the $2,500 Stan and Renee Wimberly scholarship for being a straight-A student.
-Following her undergraduate degree, Hazari moved to Ontario and enrolled at the University of Toronto for her Master's degree and PhD.
+Following her undergraduate degree, where she received a B.S in physics and mathematics, Hazari moved to Ontario and enrolled at the University of Toronto for her Master's degree and PhD.
+She received an M.S in physics and then went on to earn her PhD in physics education.
+Her dissertation was titled Gender Differences in Introductory University Physics Performance: The Influence of High School Physics Preparation and Effect.

 Career

 Following her PhD and postdoctoral fellowship at Harvard–Smithsonian Center for Astrophysics, Hazari joined the faculty at Clemson University.
 As an assistant professor of engineering and science education, she received a 2009 National Science Foundation (NSF) CAREER Award "to study ways to improve physics classes for high school students, particularly young women."
 In the same year, Hazari won Best Paper in the Education Research and Methods Division at the American Society for Engineering Education Conference.

+Hazari eventually left Clemson to accept a similar faculty appointment at Florida International University (FIU).
+While at Florida International University Hazari's research goals hope to improve the environment in physics for minoritized groups, namely women.
+At Florida International University she has taught courses in "physics, mathematics(calculus), science methods for pre-service/in-service teachers, history of science as well as mathematics and research methods for graduate students."